REPRESENTATON OF PRACTITIONERS

 THE STATE ADMINISTRATIVE TRIBUNAL

-The recent report of the Law Society dealing with psychological distress and depression in the profession revealed starkly the distress, stress and anxiety experienced by members of the profession who are the subject of complaint to the LPCC and SAT.
+One source of distress, stress and anxiety experienced by members of the profession is the making of a complaint about the practitioner to the LPCC and involvement in subsequent proceedings in SAT.

 Some practitioners, particularly younger practitioners and those in sole or small practices, have felt uncertain as to how to obtain independent legal advice and assistance in dealing with a complaint.